Machine learning Trends in Retail for 2021

 Many consider artificial intelligence to be a futuristic concept.
 In reality, AI is already being used extensively, especially in the retail industry, and it has proven to be quite useful.
 Despite being almost commonplace, there is a lot to unravel and understand when it comes to the concept of AI and its potential.

 When we think of artificial intelligence, we think about complex machines that are facilitated by advanced computers, matching or even surpassing the abilities of the human brain.
 This view is a specific type of artificial intelligence called Narrow AI.
-Narrow AI technology is able to do certain actions just as us humans can, if not better.
+Narrow AI technology is able to do certain actions just as we humans can, if not better.
 However, how is that technology able to mimic some aspects of the human brain?
 That intelligence comes from machine learning.

 Simply put, machine learning is the application of utilizing algorithms in order to interpret data, learn from it, and then make some predictions.
-Therefore, instead of just coding the software routines with an established group of instructions that will get a certain job done, the machine is trained to use large quantities of data and algorithms that allow it to learn how to do the certain action.
+Therefore, instead of just coding the software routines with an established group of instructions that will get a certain job done, the machine is trained to use large quantities of data and algorithms that allow it to learn how to do a certain action.
 This means that unlike AI, which learns from a teacher, machine learning learns on its own through supervised learning.

 Before we move on, it’s important that we also tackle another algorithmic approach: artificial neural networks.
-Neural networks came about from understanding of the biology of our own brains; specifically the connections between neurons.
+Neural networks came about from understanding the biology of our own brains; specifically the connections between neurons.
 However, instead of getting one neuron to connect to another, the artificial neural networks have their own discrete layers, connections, as well as directions of data multiplication.

 So, now that we have a basic understanding of machine learning, let’s take a look at how it impacts the world, and more specifically the retail industry!